Compare quotes from our trusted insurance partners:

 Business insurance for self employed

-Why do self-employed need insurance?
+Why do the self-employed need insurance?

 Self-employed individuals may need business insurance to meet legal or contractual obligations, and cover unexpected bills

-Enter a jobsite.
+Enter a jobsite

-Work as a contractor or sub-contractor
+Work as a contractor or subcontractor

 Pay legal costs if you face a liability claim